lennertjansen/milligrad/README.md

-# milligrad
+# Milligrad
-A small autograd engine and a neural net library with a PyTorch-like API, based on Andrej Karpathy's Micrograd 🙏
+A small autograd engine and a neural net library with a PyTorch-like API, based on [Andrej Karpathy's Micrograd](https://github.com/karpathy/micrograd) 🙏